phbits/WebsiteFailedLogins/README.md

 WebsiteFailedlogins uses a configuration file.
 Each setting is described in detail below.

-See the [wiki](https://github.com/phbits/WebsiteFailedLogins/wiki) for even more information.
+Check out the [wiki](https://github.com/phbits/WebsiteFailedLogins/wiki) for even more information.

 There are two functions in this module used for working with the default configuration file.